newjersey/navigator.business.nj.gov/content/src/fundings/perjob-tax-credits.md

 The Emerge Program provides per-job tax credits to projects in targeted communities that invest private capital into New Jersey and create new full-time jobs or retain a significant number of jobs in Governor Phil Murphy’s priority sectors versus an out-of-state alternative location.

 ---

 ### Eligibility

-* Companies that meet the program minimums for new job creation or retained jobs
+- Companies that meet the program minimums for new job creation or retained jobs
-* Must be located in an eligible incentive location
+- Must be located in an eligible incentive location
-* Can demonstrate the award of tax credits is a “material factor” in their decision to locate in New Jersey versus an out-of-state alternative location
+- Can demonstrate the award of tax credits is a “material factor” in their decision to locate in New Jersey versus an out-of-state alternative location

->**Benefits**
+> **Benefits**
+>
->* Annual base per-new job tax credits from $500,000 - $8,000 per job per year depending on project location and other aspects of the project
+> - Annual base per-new job tax credits from $500,000 - $8,000 per job per year depending on project location and other aspects of the project
->* Bonuses are also available on project location, industry, and alignment with other policy objectives
+> - Bonuses are also available on project location, industry, and alignment with other policy objectives
->* Jobs that are covered by a labor harmony agreement are eligible for an additional $1,000 bonus over the capped amounts
+> - Jobs that are covered by a labor harmony agreement are eligible for an additional $1,000 bonus over the capped amounts